eluv-io/avpipe/README.md

   - setting xc_type = xc_audio_pan would pick different audio channels from input and create a new audio stream (for example picking different channels from a 5.1 channel layout and producing a stereo containing two channels).
   - setting xc_type = xc_audio_merge would merge different input audio streams and produce a new multi-channel output stream (for example, merging different input mono streams and create a new 5.1)
 - **Debugging with frames:** if the parameter debug_frame_level is on then the logs will also include very low level debug messages to trace reading/writing every piece of data.
+- **Connection timeout:** This parameter is useful when recording / transcoding RTMP or MPEGTS streams.
+If avpipe is listening for an RTMP stream, connection_timeout determines the time in sec to listen for an incoming RTMP stream.
+If avpipe is listening for incoming UDP MPEGTS packets, connection_timeout determines the time in sec to wait for the first incoming UDP packet (if no packet is received during connection_timeout, then timeout would happen and an error would be generated).

 ### Counters